 This document explains the proposed code amendments.
-The "Draft Code Amendments" document shows the actual proposed amendments.

 Proposed amendments that are not substantive in nature are not listed above or explained in this document, e.g. changing "minor quasi-judicial review" to "Type III review."

 ADMINISTRATIVE AMENDMENTS

 The proposed amendments revise the names and section references of the City's land use review procedures in Title 19 Zoning Ordinance.
 Several other titles in the Milwaukie Municipal Code reference these review procedures.
 The proposed amendments revise these references in other portions of the code based on the proposed changes to Chapter 19.1000 Review Procedures.